typedoc2md/typedoc-plugin-markdown/README.md

 The plugin will replace the default HTML theme with a built-in Markdown theme, and expose some additional arguments.

+By default, the Markdown theme will attempt to render standard CommonMark, suitable for the majority of Markdown engines.
+It follows the same structure and file patterns as the default HTML theme.

 ## Installation

 ```bash